domsinclair/vtl_gen/assets/help/customise.md

 ## Creating more realistic Data

-FakerPhp creates data with the help of formatters, below are details of the three most common formatters that will probably be used.
+FakerPhp creates data with the help of formatters.

-At the bottom of this page there is a comprehensive list of the formatters that are available with examples (this information is a facsimile copy of the FakerPhp docs) and there are quick links to them below.
+At the bottom of this page there is a comprehensive list of the formatters that are available with examples (this information is a facsimile copy of the FakerPhp docs) as well as the custom formatters provided by the VTL Data Generator itself.
+There are quick links to them below.